 Debian Project News - April 14th, 2014

-- Bits from the DPL
+- Results of the DPL elections

 - Other news

 - Important Debian Security Advisories

 - Work-needing packages